-- Economic rights - the right to control how your work is distributed, published, sold etc.
+- Economic rights – you have the right to control how your work is distributed, published, sold etc.

-- Moral rights - right to be named as the author of a work, as well as to oppose any improper use of the work.
+- Moral rights – you have the right to be named as the author of your work, as well as to oppose any improper use of the work.

-Economic rights can be transferred to another (e.g. a publisher) by contract.
+Economic rights can be transferred to someone else (e.g. a publisher) by contract.
 The moral rights, however, cannot be transferred to another party.

 Copyright restriction is time limited

 The copyright applies until 70 years after the creator has died.
 Photographs are an exemption: if they’re not unique or original they are protected for 50 years only.